rialuz/medspot/medspot-api/README.md

-# Super Health Inc., API
+# MedSpot, API
-API for Super Health Inc that stores patient and encounter data.
+API for MedSpot that stores patient and encounter data.
 This database currently accept the following methods: GET, POST, PUT, DELETE.

 ## Getting Started